google/codeworld/web/help/GuideUnit5.md

    expressions to their immediate sides.
 For example `5 * 2 ^ 2` means
    the same thing as `5 * (2 ^ 2)`, and does *not* mean the same as
    `(5 * 2) ^ 2`.
 The `^` operator holds onto the `2`s first, and the
    entire subexpression `2 ^ 2` is multiplied by 5.
-If there are more than one `^` operator in a row, they are grouped toward the right, so `3^3^3` means the same thing as `3^(3^3)`, and has a value of `3^27`, or about seven and a half trillion!
+If there is more than one `^` operator in a row, they are grouped toward the right, so `3^3^3` means the same thing as `3^(3^3)`, and has a value of `3^27`, or about seven and a half trillion!